Instagram Favorites of 2019!

 April 13th / Photo: The Hoh Rainforest

 Dirt and wedding dress are synonymous with each other when you are one of my brides.
 It just tells more of your story.
-It tells that you had the forrest floor be your isle.
+It tells that you had the forest floor be your isle.
 It shows that you seek adventure outside instead of a safe church.
 Your worries and stress are gone, you just let whatever happen, happen.
 Because you chose to be surrounded by only love and the great outdoors, rather than stuff.

 April 18th / Photo: Olympic National Park